secretstartups/handbook/sales/field-operations/sales-systems/index.html.md

       * If you are encountering error codes that tell you to contact and administrator (different from a validation rule error).
       * If something was recently released and does not work at all.
    * Feature
-      * IF something works but you want it to work in a different manner.
+      * If something works but you want it to work in a different manner.
       * If something was released and additional functionality is desired.
       * If something is released and the requierments change.
 * The Systems team works to address Bugs in a timely fashion that is aligned with the severity of the bug.
 If you think that a bug was released open an issue by following the processes above and add the `SalesSystems::Bug` issue label.
 The Systems team will review this list on a daily basis to address any bugs and plan work on them.